 The color statement describes how values are mapped to colors.
-The format is similar to the size statement, consisting of several clauses that can be separated by commas, or entered as multiple statements.
+The format is similar to the size statement, consisting of several clauses that you can separate with commas, or enter as multiple statements.
 The syntax is:

-'''

 color clause1, clause2,...

-'''

 Color Naming